Worship is what we do!

 Other afternoon & evening services

 Quiet, calm evening prayers taken from the Celtic Tradition of worship.
 A perfect way to end the weekend.
 The service duration is usually 25-30 minutes.
+In winter this service may move to being on zoom.

 This is a sung, traditional language service, taken from the ‘Book of Common Prayer’.
 It is poetic in feel and connects our worship to those from over 500 hundred year ago.
+This is held monthly at 3.30 pm in the beautiful and peaceful St Mary's Church, Puttenham.
+There is often an afternoon tea at the end of the service.